-The drain pieces were removed from the table to make it easier to work, but the faucet was left in place to make sure the PVC rack doesn't interfere with its use.
+The drain pieces were removed from the table to make it easier to work, but the faucet was left in place to make sure the PVC rack didn't interfere with the faucet.
 To make the tool rack I began by attaching the 2 x 4s to the table legs with 3/4" plastic PVC clamps.
 The 3/4" clamps are a tad too big, but 1/2" clamps were too small.
 It's advisable to use plastic clamps, not metal.

 Right now the tool rack holds a trowel, cultivator, washcloths, ball of string, and paper towels.
-When adding tools to the rack, any heavier items should go close to the ends, next to the side pieces.
+When adding tools to the rack, any heavier items should go close to the ends, next to the elbows.

-We try to keep paper towel use to a minimum but they do come in handy so I decided to add a paper towel holder onto the tool rack.
-The roll needs to be removed from the rack if it's going to rain and that meant uncoupling the whole rack.
+We try to keep paper towel use to a minimum but they do come in handy so I added a paper towel holder onto the tool rack.
+The paper towels need to be removed from the rack if it's going to rain and that meant uncoupling the whole rack.
 A better solution was putting the paper towels on its own holder.
 It only requires two tees, two elbows, and some short pieces of PVC pipe.
 It's best to make the holder a few inches longer than the roll of paper towels so you have a way to grab the PVC and twist it to release it from the elbow.

-The rack is nothing fancy, but it's a start and makes the folding garden table more versatile.
-I'll keep tweaking the design as need and inspiration arises along the way.
+The PVC rack is nothing fancy, but it's a start, and makes the folding garden table much more versatile.
+I'll keep tweaking the design as need and as inspiration arises along the way.